 This connection has helped to create a community that will continue to share, encourage and support each other as these inspiring and passionate filmmakers take the next steps on their filmmaking journey.” programmer, Niger Asije

-Best Screenplay: Mi Hermano Juan, dir.
+Best Screenplay: MY BROTHER JUAN, dir.
 Christina Martin & Maia José Martin Barcelona

 Submit your film now to be in for the chance to win one of the following awards:

 Jury Award Best Film

 For the 3rd Edition of Papaya Rocks Film Festival we will have TWO cash Prizes: